Acupuncture effective on many points

 • spicy foods, such as pepper and ginger

-• hot lemon drink (dilute fresh lemon juice with boiling water, optionally with honey)
+• hot lemon drink (dilute fresh lemon juice with boiling water, optionally with honey added)

 • ensure sufficient vitamin C from fruits and vegetables, but avoid 'cold and raw'.